Youth United

 What are some of the other guidelines for qualifying service for the Varsity Letter Program?

-Hours performed for school sanctioned activities that are a requirement or expectation of a class may be counted toward the Varsity Letter Award.
-Time spent in activities that qualify toward another school Varsity letter may not be applied toward the Varsity Letter in Community Service.
+• Hours performed for school sanctioned activities that are a requirement or expectation of a class may be counted toward the Varsity Letter Award.
+Up to 20 hours of time spent in activities that qualify toward another school Varsity letter may be applied toward the Varsity Letter in Community Service.

-• Work performed in a for-profit business or organization does not qualify, though there are few occasions when it will be accepted.
-Any work done for a for-profit business or organization must be pre-approved through the United Way of Clallam County office, before the work is started, if it is to be counted toward the Varsity Letter.
+• Work performed in a for-profit business or organization does not qualify, although there are few occasions when it will be accepted.
+Any work done for a for-profit business or organization must be pre-approved through the United Way of Clallam County office before the work is started if it is to be counted toward the Varsity Letter.
 Failure to pre-approve this time will automatically disqualify it for this award.

-• Competitions do not qualify for volunteer service for this award.
+• Participating in competitions do not qualify for volunteer service for this award.

 Call 360-457-3011 or email info@unitedwayclallam.org.